 While this is understandable, not making credit control a priority can lead to significant problems for your business.
 Unpaid invoices build up and quickly become aged debt – the longer aged debt is left, the more difficult it becomes to obtain.
 This then begins to impact your cash flow, and the entire process becomes even more challenging.

-Instead, it would be hugely beneficial to your business to block out time for credit control.
+This is why blocking time out for credit control is so far up our Beginner’s Guide to Credit Control list.
 Dedicate a set amount of time per day or week to ensure that invoices have been raised correctly, payment reminders have been issued, and late payments have been followed up.
 This way, you won’t be trying to cram a few calls in on a Friday afternoon, and you won’t have to concern yourself with built-up aged debt.

 Making credit control a priority (if only for a few hours a week!) could significantly benefit your business.